-B. Some Activities Appear to Prolong Decision-Making Time, But Closer Analysis Suggests that Many Sources of Delay Are External to NEPA
+B. Some Activities Appear to Prolong Decision-Making Time, But Closer Analysis Suggests that Many Sources of Delay Are External to NEPA out of 33,443 CEs took longer than 445 days to complete.

-Every project involves at least one proposed activity, and some projects include multiple activities.
-The regression model allows us to analyze the
+Every project involves at least one proposed activity, and some projects include multiple activities. $^{117}$ The regression model allows us to analyze the

-&lt;sup>111 1,121 out of 6881 EAs took longer than 1,006 days to complete.
+$^{111}$ 1,121 out of 6881 EAs took longer than 1,006 days to complete.